 Only three players have ever scored a hat-trick in a European Cup or Champions League final.
-Alfredo Di Stefano scored four in the famous Hampden Park final of 1960 when Real Madrid defeated Eintract Frankfurt 7-3, his team-mate Ferenc Puskás scored the other three in that game.
-Puskás would repeat the feat two years later but it was all to no avail as a Eusébio inspired Benfica retained the Cup beating Madrid 5-3.
+Alfredo Di Stefano scored three in the famous Hampden Park final of 1960 when Real Madrid defeated Eintract Frankfurt 7-3, his team-mate Ferenc Puskás scored the other four in that game.
+Puskás would score a hat trick two years later but it was all to no avail as a Eusébio inspired Benfica retained the Cup beating Madrid 5-3.
 Puskás and Di Stefano, the attacking stars of one of the greatest club sides ever, the storied five in a row Real Madrid, men justifiably regarded as amongst the greatest players ever.

 How many remember the third of this three-goal scoring triumvirate?
 The final member of the triptych was Italian international Pierino Prati who, in the 68-69 final, at the age of 22 scored three against the emerging force of Cruyff’s Ajax in a 4-1 victory for AC Milan.
 That hat-trick capped off an astonishing two year string of triumphs for Prati.
 From the beginning of the 1967-68 season to the end of 1969 season the young striker won a Serie A title, the Cup Winners Cup, the European Cup and the Intercontinental Cup for Milan, the 1968 European Championship for Italy as well as picking up the coveted Capocannoniere award for Serie A’s top scorer for the 1967-68 season.